 A study that reviewed the literature also concluded that using psychological and mind-body interventions such as mindfulness, cognitive-behavioral therapy, and yoga can reduce endometriosis-associated pain and stress.

 How can I practice mindfulness?

 There are several ways in which you can practice mindfulness.
 These include both simple and structured exercises.

 Simple exercises involve paying attention to your environment, accepting yourself, having a positive outlook, and focusing on your breath.

 Structured exercises include body scan meditation where you focus on each part of your body from head to toe, sitting meditation, where you sit comfortably and breathe through your nose focusing on your breath moving in and out of your body, and walking meditation where you focus on the experience of walking while being aware of subtle movements and sensations.

-So, while these points do raise questions on the present applicability of mindfulness in a clinical setting, empirical evaluations of women with debilitating endometriosis pain and practicing mindfulness do point to the benefits of mindfulness in dealing with pain, stress, anxiety, and depression
+So, while these points do raise questions on the present applicability of mindfulness in a clinical setting, empirical evaluations of women with debilitating endometriosis pain and practicing mindfulness do point to its benefits in dealing with pain, stress, anxiety, and depression.